 - Then the Card looks like as shown below:

-- So, our first DAX calculation working fine.
-Now again right-click “Sales” table name and choose “New Column” for “Total Cost”.
+- So, our first DAX calculation is working fine.
+Now again, right-click the “Sales” table name and choose “New Column” for “Total Cost.”

-- For Total Cost formula is “Total Units * Cost Price”.
+- For Total Cost, the formula is “Total Units * Cost Price.”

 - Now the newly created column appears, inserted one more card for this DAX column as well.

-- Now find Gross Profit amount by using the formula Total Sales – Total Cost.
+- Now find the Gross Profit amount by using the formula Total Sales – Total Cost.

 Ok, now we will see how to use some basic functions in Power BI DAX.

 Functions in DAX Power BI

-To store all the calculated fields lets create a new measure for this.
+To store all the calculated fields, let us create a new measure for this.
 Click on the “Enter Data” option under the “Home” tab.

-- Now create table comes up, for this gives a name as “Calculated Columns” and click on “Load”.
+- Now create a table that comes up, for this gives a name as “Calculated Columns” and click on “Load.”